Sir William Robertson, 1st Baronet: Junior officer

 He was promoted to captain on 3 April 1895.
-He took part in the Chitral Expedition as Brigade Intelligence Officer to the force which marched through the Malakand Pass, across the Swat River, via Dir to Chitral.
-He was described by Lieutenant-General Sir Robert Low, the Expedition Commander, as a "very active and intelligent officer of exceptional promise".
-After the relief of Chitral and installation of Shuja-ul-Mulk as Mehtar, Robertson was engaged in pacification and reconnaissance duties, but was wounded when attacked by his two guides on a narrow mountain path during a reconnaissance.
-One guide was armed with a shotgun and fired at Robertson but missed.
-The other guide attacked him with Robertson's own sword (which he had been carrying, as Robertson had dysentery) but Robertson punched him to the ground then drove off both attackers with his revolver; one was wounded and later captured and executed.
-The incident was reported and illustrated in the Daily Graphic and Robertson was awarded the DSO, which was, he later recorded, "then a rather rare decoration".
+He took part in the Chitral Expedition as Brigade Intelligence Officer.
+He was described by Lieutenant-General Sir Robert Low, the expedition commander, as a "very active and intelligent officer of exceptional promise".
+After the relief of Chitral and installation of Shuja ul-Mulk as its Mehtar (ruler), Robertson was engaged in pacification and reconnaissance duties, but was wounded when he was attacked by his two guides on a narrow mountain path during a reconnaissance.
+One guide fired a shotgun at Robertson but missed.
+The other guide attacked him with Robertson's own sword (which he had been carrying, as Robertson had dysentery), but Robertson punched him to the ground, then drove off both attackers with his revolver; one was wounded and later captured and executed.
+The incident was reported and illustrated in the Daily Graphic and Robertson was awarded the Distinguished Service Order, which was, he later claimed, "then a rather rare decoration".

 Staff College

-Robertson then applied to attend Staff College at Camberley.
-Unlike most applicants, he could not afford to take extended leave from his job (on the intelligence staff at Simla) to attend a crammer, and had he failed he would have been too old to apply again, so he rose between 4 and 5 am each day to study mathematics, German, and French with the assistance of his wife.
+Robertson then applied to attend Staff College, Camberley.
+Unlike most applicants, he could not afford to take extended leave from his job to attend a crammer, and had he failed he would have been too old to apply again, so he rose between 4 and 5 am each day to study mathematics, German, and French with the assistance of his wife.
 He later qualified as an interpreter in French.
 He just missed a place, but was given a nominated place on the recommendation of Sir George White (Commander-in-Chief, India).
 In 1897, accompanied by his wife and baby son, he became the first former ranker to go there.

-Under George Henderson he absorbed the principles, derived from Jomini, Clausewitz, and Edward Hamley's Operations of War (1866), of concentration of physical and moral force and the destruction of the main enemy army.
+Under George Henderson he absorbed the principles, derived from Antoine-Henri Jomini, Carl von Clausewitz, and Edward Hamley's Operations of War (1866), of concentration of physical and moral force and the destruction of the main enemy army.
 He passed out second from Staff College in December 1898 and was then seconded for service in the Intelligence Department at the War Office on 1 April 1899.
 As a staff captain he was the junior of two officers in the Colonial (later renamed Imperial) section.